Sustainable Materials Research Teaching Innovation Engagement

-I am a materials scientist and engineer, interdisciplinary educator, and award-winning science communicator, with six inextricably linked strands to my work:
+I am an entrepreneurial materials scientist and engineer, interdisciplinary educator, and award-winning science communicator, currently Associate Professor of Sustainable Materials Innovation at the University of Birmingham.

 I see my academic role as a creative one, actively seeking to de-silo knowledge for the benefit of myself, my students, my colleagues, and wider public audiences.